awsdocs/aws-systems-manager-user-guide/doc_source/integration-S3-PowerShell.md

 # Run a PowerShell script from Amazon S3<a name="integration-S3-PowerShell"></a>

-This section includes procedures to help you run PowerShell scripts from Amazon S3 by using either the AWS Systems Manager console or the AWS CLI\.
+This section includes procedures to help you run PowerShell scripts from Amazon Simple Storage Service \(Amazon S3\) by using either the AWS Systems Manager console or the AWS Command Line Interface \(AWS CLI\)\.

 ## Run a PowerShell script from Amazon S3 \(console\)<a name="integration-S3-PowerShell-console"></a>